 Mellott Recertified As District Judge

-Magisterial District Judge Wendy Mellott was again certified for service as a member of Pennsylvania’s Unified Judicial System after successful completion recently of continuing legal eduction course work.
-Conducted by the Minor Judiciary Education Board and the Administrative Office of Pennsylvania Courts, the educational program for magisterial district judges is held in Harrisburg.
+Magisterial District Judge Wendy Richards Mellott was again certified for service as a member of Pennsylvania’s unified judicial system after successful completion recently of continuing legal education course work.
+Conducted by the Minor Judiciary Education Board (MJEB) and the Administrative Office of Pennsylvania Courts (AOPC), the educational program for magisterial district judges is held in Harrisburg.

 Magisterial district judges represent the “grass roots” level of Pennsylvania’s judicial system.
-In counties other than Philadelphia, district judges have jurisdiction over summary, criminal and motor vehicle cases, landlord/tenant matters, and other civil actions where the mount claimed does not exceed $8,000.
+In counties other than Phildelphia, district judges have jurisdiction over summary, criminal and motor vehicle cases; landlord/ tenant matters; and other civil actions where the amount claimed does not exceed $12,000.
 Magisterial district judges may also accept guilty pleas in misdemeanor cases of the third degree under certain circumstances.
 Magisterial district judges also have jurisdiction to issue arrest and search warrants and to hold arraignments and preliminary hearings in criminal cases.